 Band — Jacket, pants, cape, baldric, helmet (will be kept at the school), and raincoat

-Pipe Band Pipers — Kilt, flashes, spats, glengarries, Piper Jacket in addition to above band uniform
+Pipe Band Pipers (handled by pipe band) — Kilt, flashes, spats, glengarries, Piper Jacket in addition to above band uniform

 Guard — Skirt, jacket, raincoat, flashes